Waterton Planetarium

 Planetarium shows start promptly and the doors will be closed at that time; latecomers will not be permitted to enter the facility once the show has started.
 As such, we recommend that you arrive 5-10 minutes before the show starts.

-All Feature Programs are followed by a short, complimentary show called Losing the Dark.
+Most feature programs are followed by a short, complimentary show called Losing the Dark.

 Legends of the Northern Sky